semgrep/semgrep-docs/docs/semgrep-cloud-platform/github-pr-comments.md

 3. Check that you have granted the following permission: `Read and write access to actions, pull requests, secrets, security events, and workflows`.
 4. Under **Repository access**, check that you have included the repositories that you added to Semgrep Cloud Platform.

-For GitHub Actions users, no further steps need to be undertaken.
+For GitHub Actions users, no further steps need to be taken.
 Continue setting up Semgrep Code PR comments by [setting rules to Comment or Block mode](#set-rules-to-comment-or-block-mode).

 <DefineConnectionVariables name="GitHub Actions" comment_type="PR"/>

 <PrCommentsInSast name="GitHub" comment_type="PR" />

-If you are using **GitHub Actions** to run Semgrep, no extra changes are needed to receive PR comments.
+If you are using **GitHub Actions** to run Semgrep, no additional changes are needed to receive PR comments.

 ### Enable autofix in GitHub repositories